Winnipeg West (federal electoral district)

-Winnipeg West (formerly known as Charleswood—St. James—Assiniboia—Headingley) is a federal electoral district in Manitoba, Canada, that has been represented in the House of Commons of Canada since 1997.
+Winnipeg West (Winnipeg-Ouest; formerly known as Charleswood—St. James—Assiniboia—Headingley) is a federal electoral district in Manitoba, Canada, that has been represented in the House of Commons of Canada since 1997.

 Following the 2022 Canadian federal electoral redistribution, this riding was renamed for the 2025 Canadian federal election.
 It gained the Rural Municipality of Rosser from Selkirk—Interlake—Eastman and the Winnipeg suburb of Tuxedo from Winnipeg South Centre.

 Its current Member of Parliament is Doug Eyolfson of the Liberal Party of Canada, who was first elected in 2015.
 He was defeated by Marty Morantz of the Conservative Party of Canada in 2019 and 2021, but regained his seat in 2025 after a third consecutive match with Morantz.